 The car costs

 Car tires are a lot cheaper if you order them online.
 They are also mounted in front of your door, nice and easy!
 This saves hundreds of euros.
 In any case, compare your car insurance in terms of costs and coverage.
-The costs of the car insurance are about the same as in the rest of Europe, but on the other hand, the road tax is very cheap.
+The costs of car insurance are about the same as in the rest of Europe, but on the other hand, the road tax is very cheap.
 Then the car itself.
-Despite the large number of rental cars, second-hand cars are relatively expensive, but importing is also expensive and only attractive for more expensive cars.
+Despite a large number of rental cars, second-hand cars are relatively expensive, but importing is also expensive and only attractive for more expensive cars.
 Ask your gestor!